OpenTabletDriver/opentabletdriver.github.io/site/_wiki/FAQ/General.md

 - Right click the Tablet Area Editor
 - Click the `Convert Item` menu item
-- Select your target OEM driver, and insert the appropriate values
+- Select the OEM driver to convert from, then input the appropriate values to the converter

 #### Conversion through manual calculation